Jlexender/algo-filter/README.md

-# Bloom Value Storage
+# Blossom Value Storage

-Nothing but an implementation of a bloom filter for A&DS course.
+Nothing but an implementation of modification of the bloom filter for A&DS course.

-## How to use

-* `./bvs [new|load] [file]` to create a new bloom filter or load an existing one from a file

-* CLI arguments:
-  * `insert` - insert a value into the bloom filter
-  * `check` - check if a value is in the bloom filter
-  * `exit` - exit the program
-* Program automatically saves the bloom filter to a file when exiting properly

 ## Features
-- Bloom filter with 2^32 bits of storage
+- Bloom filter as an idea; 2^32 bits of storage
+- Dynamically changing number of hashes based on number of inserted elements
-- Compressed storage using bitsets
+- Compressed storage with bitset